 Obviously, the second term can be written as $ H^2_{C2} $.
 So it still keeps the $ P $ and $ Z $ symmetry.
 So symmetry analysis along can not distinguish between $ H_{C4} $ and $ H^2_{C2} $.
-So the symmetry classification on complex SYK still applies to this $ P $ conserving hybrid $ q=4 $ complex fermion SYK.
+Then the symmetry classification on complex SYK still applies to this $ P $ conserving hybrid $ q=4 $ complex fermion SYK.
 When $ N \pmod 4=0,2 $ and $ q_c=0 $, the ELS is GOE and GSE with the degeneracy $ d=1,2 $ respectively.
-But when $ N \pmod 4=1,3 $ and $ q_c=\pm 1/2 $, it is GUE with the degeneracy $ d=1 $. ( In fact, as long as $ q_c \neq 0 $, there is no $ P $ symmetry anymore, so it is in GUE regardless of the value of $ N \pmod 4$ ).
-Our Exact Diagonization (ED) studies \cite{JW} in Fig.\ref{ComplexSYK_Type2} shows that this is true only when $ K/J $ is sufficiently small.
-The KAM theorem applies al small $ J/K \ll 1 $ where the ELS becomes Poissonian.
+But when $ N \pmod 4=1,3 $ and $ q_c=\pm 1/2 $, it is GUE with the degeneracy $ d=1 $.
+(In fact, as long as $ q_c \neq 0 $, there is no $ P $ symmetry anymore, so it is in GUE regardless of the value of $ N \pmod 4$).
+Our ED studies \cite{JW} in Fig.\ref{ComplexSYK_Type2} shows that this is true until $ K/J \sim e^{-1} $.
+Then the KAM theorem applies al small $ J/K \ll 1 $ where the ELS becomes Poisson.
 However, the degeneracy remains true at any $ J/K $.
-There is a CNCT from the corresponding WD to the Possion as $ K/J $ increases.
+There is a CIT from the corresponding WD to the Poisson as $ K/J $ increases.

-The rest of discussions are quite similar to the $ P $ or $ Z $ conserving Type-II hybrid Majorana fermion SYK discussed in Sec.3.3.
-Similar to Eq.\ref{Rrn} in Sec.3.3, it is easy to show that because $ H_{C2} $ is integrable, so is $ H^2_{C2} $, so its ELS remains Poission.
+The rest of discussions are quite similar to the $ P $ or $ Z $ conserving Type-II hybrid Majorana fermion SYK discussed in the last subsection.
+Similar to Eq.\ref{Rrn}, it is easy to show that because $ H_{C2} $ is integrable, so is $ H^2_{C2} $, so its ELS remains Poisson.
 Furthermore, the eigenvalue of $ H^2_{C2} $ is always positive.
 Both $ \pm $ sign in the second term need to be considered.
-In the RG sense, we expect the $ + $ ( $-$ ) sign in Eq.\ref{mix22} is irrelevant ( relevant ).
+In the RG sense, we expect the $ + $ ($-$) sign in Eq.\ref{mix22} is irrelevant (relevant).
 However, Eq.\ref{pmeq} adopted to Eq.\ref{mix22} shows the ELS stay the same which is confirmed by our ED.
 So we just show our $ + $ sign results in Fig.\ref{ComplexSYK_Type2}.
-There is always a CNCT from the corresponding WD to the Poissonian as $ K/J $ increases.
+There is always a CIT from the corresponding WD to the Poisson as $ K/J $ increases.